 4. Murder was forbidden [9:5]

-5. Humankind were commanded to shed the blood of those who shed blood [9:6]
+5. Humankind was commanded to shed the blood of those who shed blood [9:6]

 6. The Lord promised that he would never again destroy all life on earth by a flood [9:11]